Outline of Germany

 The following outline is provided as an overview of and topical guide to Germany:

 Germany – federal parliamentary republic in Western-Central Europe consisting of 16 constituent states (Bundesland), which retain limited sovereignty.
 Its capital and largest city is Berlin.
-With more than 80 million inhabitants, it is the most populous member state in the European Union (EU).
-Germany is a major economic and political power of the European continent and a historic leader in many cultural, theoretical, and technical fields.
+With more than 80 million inhabitants, it is the most populous member state of the European Union (EU).
+Germany is a major economic and political power of the European continent and a historic leader in many cultural, scientific, and technological fields.

 After losing World War I, Germany fell under the control of Adolf Hitler, who started World War II.
-After losing World War II, Germany was divided into East Germany and West Germany, each on opposite sides in the Cold War.
+After losing World War II, Germany was divided into East Germany and West Germany, each on opposite sides during the Cold War.
 In October 1990, after the Cold War ended, the country was reunified under Christian Democratic Union (CDU) chancellor Helmut Kohl.
-Germany has since grown to become the world's fourth-largest economy by nominal GDP, a financial status which the country has consistently maintained throughout the early 2020s.
+As of December 2023, Germany has grown to become the world's third-largest economy by nominal GDP.